U.S. Agent vs. Registered Agent vs. Virtual Mailbox: What's the Difference?

 The Common Mistake

 Foreign companies entering the U.S. market often make this error: they sign up for a $15/month virtual mailbox and assume it covers their federal compliance obligations.
-It does not.
+It does not — especially for FDA, FCC, and NHTSA.

 If FDA sends an inspection notice to a virtual mailbox, that notice sits in a scanning queue alongside personal mail, promotional materials, and packages.
 It may be scanned and forwarded within 24 to 48 hours — or longer.
 There is no one at the virtual mailbox company who recognizes that an FDA inspection notice requires immediate attention.